Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures

 \end{lem}

-The proof of Theorem \ref{thm:Filippov} is based on a constructive scheme in which one builds a sequence of trajectory-selection pairs, and is split into four steps.
-In Step 1, we detail the initialisation of the underlying induction argument by means of a selection principle applied along $\nu(\cdot)$, and proceed in Step 2 to build the whole sequence of trajectory-selection pairs.
-We then show in Step 3 that the latter is a Cauchy sequence for a suitable extended metric, and finally prove in Step 4 that the corresponding limit pair is a solution of \eqref{eq:ContIncCauchy} which satisfies the estimates \eqref{eq:FilippovEstimate1} and \eqref{eq:FilippovEstimate2}.
+The proof of Theorem \ref{thm:Filippov} is based on a constructive scheme, much like that of Theorem \ref{thm:Peano}, and is split into four steps.
+In Step 1, we detail the initialisation of the underlying induction argument by means of a selection principle applied along $\nu(\cdot)$, and proceed in Step 2 by building the whole sequence of trajectory-selection pairs.
+We then show in Step 3 that the latter is a Cauchy sequence for a suitable extended metric, and finally prove in Step 4 that the corresponding limit pair is a solution of \eqref{eq:ContIncCauchy} which satisfies the stability estimates \eqref{eq:FilippovEstimate1} and \eqref{eq:FilippovEstimate2}.